GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

 * `WATCH_NAMESPACE`: the namespace of the `FlinkCluster` CRs which the operator watches.
 The default value is empty string which means all namespaces.
 You might want to set this variable when you have multiple instances of the operator in a cluster and each handles CRs in a particular namespace.
+See more details in a later section of this doc.

 ### Option 2: Helm Chart

 Follow the [Helm Chart Installation Guide](../helm-chart/flink-operator/README.md) to install the operator through Helm Chart.

+## Verify the deployment

 After deploying the operator, you can verify CRD `flinkclusters.flinkoperator.k8s.io` has been created with